 This may result in:

-- A constant need of reassurance by leaders
+- A constant need for reassurance by leaders

 - Lack of confidence in their spiritual gifts, and any ministry position they have been given.